Skip to main content

 Cost Of Filing For Bankruptcy

 Sadly, and ironically, filing for bankruptcy isn’t free.
-It can be quite expensive in fact – especially when you are already strapped for cash.
-The filing fee alone is about $350 for Chapters 7 and 13.
+It can be quite expensive, in fact, especially when you are already strapped for cash.
+The filing fee alone is over $300 for Chapters 7 and 13.
 And then there are the attorney fees on top of that.
-You can file without a lawyer, but we don’t recommended that.
+You can file without a lawyer, but we don’t recommend that.
 Bankruptcy laws can be tough to navigate without expert help.

-Attorney fees for Chapter 7 average around $1,500.
-Meanwhile, Chapter 13 fees tend to be in the $2,000-to-$3,000 range.
+Attorney fees for Chapter 7 average around $1,500 to $2,500.
+Meanwhile, Chapter 13 fees tend to be in the $2,500 to $3,500 range.
 Obviously, the more complex your finances, the more it will cost you.
 There are ways to reduce the legal costs of filing for bankruptcy, though.
 Consider looking for a legal aid or non-profit group.
 Some lawyers also handle bankruptcy filings on a pro bono basis.

 Whatever you decide, you should be aware that there are extra costs associated with eliminating the debts you owe.
 On top of filing and attorney fees, you will often be required to attend classes.
 Courts typically require credit counseling within 180 days before you actually file for bankruptcy.
 You might also have to take a debtor education course in order to get your debts discharged.
 Registration for these classes are not free either.